 The great outdoors of Vermont are breathtaking, with their expansive green space and massive trees.
 We here at GetAway Vacations want you to have a blast exploring the long trail in Vermont.
 Around every bend there is something new to be discovered, from interesting wildlife to stunning flowers.
 No matter your skill level, you will be able to enjoy this Vermont jewel.
 Here are 5 reasons to explore the Long Trail in Vermont.

 1. The History

-The Green Mountain Club established the Long Trail between 1910 and 1930 by James P. Taylor.
+The Green Mountain Club established the Long Trail in Vermont between 1910 and 1930 by James P. Taylor.
 Taylor’s goal was to create America’s first long distance hiking path.
 Dating back to 1910, The Green Mountain Club has grown to 10,000 members and is statewide.
 Their goal is to maintain not only the Long Trail but also the Appalachian Trail in Vermont.
 Over 1,000 volunteers come out ever year to help manage more than 500 miles of hiking trail, 70 shelters and other sites.
 This makes the trails safe and more enjoyable for guests!

 2. The Distance

 This might seem like a different reason to want to hike the path, but one of the reasons to hike the Long Trail in Vermont is because it is the longest trail in America.
 The trail runs 272 miles through the state of Vermont, starting on the Massachusetts state line and running north to the Canadian border.
 It continues along the main ridge of the Green Mountains and then coincides with the Appalachian Trail for 100 miles in southern Vermont.
 Over 175 miles of side trails complete the Long Trail.
 The highest point in Vermont on the trail is at 4,393 feet elevation!